Consuming Cinnamon in Pregnancy – Benefits and Risks

 - Chinese Cinnamon: Also called Indian spice, it has a sharp taste and aroma

 - Ceylon Cinnamon: Originates from Ceylon, Brazil, India and Indonesia.
-It is sweet spice and gives a burning taste and has a gentle fragrant accent.
+It is a sweet spice that gives a burning taste and has a gentle, fragrant accent.

 - Malabar Cinnamon: Has a sharp but slightly bitter taste

-Anti-inflammatory agents found in a certain variety of cinnamon such as Cassia is known to counteract enzymes that lead to inflammation in the body.
-When taken with food, this can ease joint pains and swell in the body to give relief.
+Anti-inflammatory agents found in a certain variety of cinnamon such as Cassia are known to counteract enzymes that lead to inflammation in the body.
+When taken with food, this can ease joint pains and swelling in the body to give relief.

 5. Lowers Blood Pressure

-Regular consumption of cinnamon in food is shown to keep a check on systolic blood pressure, thus good for preventing High blood pressure in pregnant women.
-It lowers the risk of preeclampsia during pregnancy which is caused by high blood pressure.
-It can be avoided by a diet involving cinnamon.
+Regular consumption of cinnamon in food is shown to keep a check on systolic blood pressure, which is good for preventing high blood pressure in pregnant women.
+It lowers the risk of preeclampsia during pregnancy, which is caused by high blood pressure.
+It can be avoided by including cinnamon in your diet.

 6. Nutritional Benefits

-There are no studies that have established a safe amount of cinnamon for consumption during pregnancy.
+There are no studies that have established a safe amount of cinnamon to consume during pregnancy.
 General studies involving normal adults put the dosage around 1 to 1.5 grams of cinnamon bark a day.
 Healthy adults can tolerate that much without side effects.